charliewhitfield/ivoyager_table_importer/README.md

 It provides several specific table file formats that allow:
 * Specification of data `Type` so that all table values are correctly converted to statically typed internal values.
 * Specification of data `Default` to reduce table clutter.
-Fields that are moslty a particular value can be left mostly empty.
+Fields that are mostly a particular value can be left mostly empty.
 * Specification of data `Prefix` to reduce enumeration text size.
 E.g., shorten 'PLANET_MERCURY', 'PLANET_VENUS', 'PLANET_EARTH', ..., to 'MERCURY', 'VENUS', 'EARTH', ....
 * Specification of float `Unit` so file data can be entered in the most convenient units while maintaining consistent internal representation.
-* Enumerations that may reference project enum **or** table-defined entity names.
-For example, in our project, 'PLANET_EARTH' resolves to 3 as an integer _**in any table**_ because 'PLANET_EARTH' is row 3 in planets.tsv.
+* **Enumerations** that may reference project enums _or_ table-defined entity names.
+For example, in our project, 'PLANET_EARTH' resolves to 3 as an integer _in any table_ because 'PLANET_EARTH' is row 3 in planets.tsv.
 * 'Mod' tables that modify existing tables.
 * [Optionally] Construction of a wiki lookup dictionary to use for an internal or external wiki.
 * [For scientific apps, mostly] Determination of float significant digits from file text, so precision can be correctly displayed even after unit conversion.